Research

 For more than 27 years, and with a supporting network of international volunteers, interns and project students, CRRU has conducted an extensive research programme monitoring the 200+ bottlenose dolphins frequenting the northeast Scottish coastline.

 Much of CRRU's research work is centred around repeated observations of individually-recognisable animals, providing data for a wide range of life history studies examining the reproductive success, home range and population dynamics of this North Sea bottlenose population.
-The animals using the outer southern Moray Firth have been studied by CRRU since 1997 and we maintain a comprehensive mark capture-recapture database (of which a simplified online Online Identification Catalogue is provided for our supporting Citizen Scientists).
+The animals using the outer southern Moray Firth have been studied by CRRU since 1997 and we maintain a comprehensive mark capture-recapture database (of which an online version is provided HERE).

 Driven by conservation initiatives, the long-term research objectives of the CRRU research team forms part of an on-going and collaborative research effort which aims to: